Ansa-007/Lab-5-Depth-First-Search/README.md

 ## 🎯 Executive Summary

-Depth-First Search (DFS) is a fundamental graph traversal algorithm that explores as far as possible along each branch before backtracking.
+DFS (Depth-First Search) goes as deep as possible down one path before backtracking, using a stack or recursion.
 This implementation provides enterprise-grade DFS solutions with:

 - **Production-Ready Code**: Type hints, error handling, and validation
 - **Multiple Implementations**: Recursive and iterative approaches